Importance sampling the union of rare events with an application to power systems analysis: Introduction

 ALOE is a form of multiple importance sampling.
 Multiple importance sampling originated in computer graphics \citep{lafo:will:1993,veac:guib:1994}. \cite{owen:zhou:2000} found a useful way to combine it with control variates defined by the mixture components. \cite{elvi:mart:leun:buga:2015,elvi:mart:leun:buga:2015:arxiv} investigate computational efficiency of some mixture importance sampling and weighting strategies.

 We do not consider self-normalized importance sampling (SNIS) in this paper.
 SNIS is useful in settings where we can compute an unnormalized version of our target density but cannot sample from it efficiently, if at all.
 SNIS is common in Bayesian applications \citep[Chapter 2]{liu:2001}.
 For a recent adaptive version of SNIS, see \cite{corn:mari:mira:robe:2012}.
-In estimating rare event probabilities, the optimal sampler for SNIS can be shown to place half of its probability in the rare event and half outside the rare event, while the optimal plain IS estimator places all of its probability on the rare event.
-The best coefficient of variation for rare event estimation under SNIS is asymptotically $2/\sqrt{n}$.
+For rare event estimation, we show in the Appendix that self-normalized importance sampling cannot deliver a coefficient of variation meaningfully below $2/\sqrt{n}$ asymptotically.
+The optimal sampler for SNIS allocates precisely half of its probability in the rare event and half outside of it.
+The optimal plain IS estimator, by contrast, places all of its probability on the rare event and has zero variance.
 Ordinary importance sampling can attain much smaller variances, and so we focus on it for the rare event problem.